fivetran/dbt_marketo_source/README.md

 # Marketo Source dbt Package ([docs](https://fivetran.github.io/dbt_market_source/))
 # 📣 What does this dbt package do?

-- Produces modeled tables that leverage Marketo data from [Fivetran's connector](https://fivetran.com/docs/applications/marketo) in the format described by [this ERD](https://fivetran.com/docs/applications/marketo#schema).
+- Produces staging tables that leverage Marketo data from [Fivetran's connector](https://fivetran.com/docs/applications/marketo) in the format described by [this ERD](https://fivetran.com/docs/applications/marketo#schema).
   - Adds descriptions to tables and columns that are synced using Fivetran
   - Models staging tables, which will be used in our transform package
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
 - Generates a comprehensive data dictionary of your source and modeled Marketo data through the [dbt docs site](https://fivetran.github.io/dbt_marketo_source/).
 - These tables are designed to work simultaneously with our [Marketo transformation package](https://https://github.com/fivetran/dbt_marketo_source/).